-I’ve spent most of my ad career serving large companies with equally large marketing organizations, like Quality Logo Products, Inc, tasked with making them larger still.
+I’ve spent most of my ad career serving large companies with equally large marketing budgets.
 These companies invest many millions of dollars pursuing all sorts of push marketing efforts.
 But that’s not my concern at the moment.
-Recently I’ve been realizing how much small […]
+Recently, I’ve been realizing how much small businesses mean to me.
+My friends work in, and own, small […]

 Archives for January 2009